 PROPOSED CAPACITY DEVELOPMENT ACTIVITIES AND LEVELS

-A range of capacity development activities is required, including training workshops at different levels (from short orientation sessions to full-scale technical trainings), simulations and lessons learning exercises.
+A range of capacity development activities is required, including simulation and/or training workshops at different levels (from short orientation sessions to full-scale technical trainings) and lessons learning exercises.
 These activities and materials will need to be adapted to the specific audience and country.

 Training/Simulation will encompass the following topics/learning objectives and expected duration: